sannituomisto/csb-project1/README.md

 # Task app
-This is a project 1 for the Cyber Security Base course.
+This project is part of the Cyber Security Base course.
+The objective was to introduce security vulnerabilities into the application and demonstrate how these vulnerabilities can be identified and mitigated.